ChenBohan/Udaicty-CarND-State-Estimation-02-Lidar-and-Radar-Fusion-with-EKF/README.md

 ## Radar Measurements

-### State matrix
+### Matrix

 - `h`
-	- the `h` function that specifies how the predicted position and speed get mapped to the polar coordinates of range, bearing and range rate.
+	- `h` function that specifies how the predicted position and speed get mapped to the polar coordinates of range, bearing and range rate.
+	- `h` non-linear -> KF update formula cannot be apply -> linearize `h` -> EKF

+### EKF
+- linearization
+	- firsr order taylor expansion
+		- 1. evaluate the nonlinear function at the mean location `mu` (best estimation)
+		- 2. extropulate the line with slope (first derivation) around `mu`

 ### Difference